William7786/CSS-Portfolio/README.md

 Added new div for background.
 Added new css elements.
 Added boxed around headers and nav links.
-Next I resized the boxes and information on the page
+Next I resized the boxes and information on the page.
+Added responsiveness for other devices.